Belle Aire Music Academy Mission Statement

 Students who study with us learn:

-- how to feel rhythm and play with flow
+- feel rhythm and play with flow

-- how to play with relaxation and correct technique
+- perform with relaxation and correct technique

-- how to play with other musicians
+- collaborate with other musicians

-- how to practice effectively
+- practice effectively

-Music lessons should be fun!
+- Music lessons should be fun!
 We believe students learn best through diverse methods, and use games, movement, technology, and engaging repertoire to keep lessons enjoyable and effective.

 Next Steps: